GameMakerDiscord/textbox-9slice/README.md

 By default, a textbox will automatically adjust its size according the GUI layer's size.
 Using this function, you can change the size to use in textbox functions that come after this.

 Use `tb_reset_size()` after you're done drawing a differently-sized textbox.

+### tb_set_sprite(sprite, subimg)

+Changes the sprite used for the textboxes drawn after this function.
+By default, the scripts will use `sTextbox` which comes with this project.
+Use `tb_reset_sprite` to set the sprite to the default one.

 ```js
 draw_textbox("This is a full size textbox");